A Generic Numbering System based on Catalan Families of Combinatorial Objects: Algorithms for advanced arithmetic operations

 \subsection{Multiplication, optimized for large blocks of {\tt 0}s and {\tt 1}s}

 Devising a similar optimization as for {\tt add} and {\tt sub} for multiplication ({\tt mul}) is actually easier.

-After making sure that the recursion is on its smaller argument, {\tt mul} delegates its work to {\tt mul1}.
-When the first term represents an even number, {\tt mul1} applies the {\tt leftshiftBy} operation and it reduces the other case to this one. \begin{code} mul :: Cat a => a -> a -> a mul x y = f (cmp x y) where f GT = mul1 y x f _ = mul1 x y
+After making sure that the recursion is on its smaller argument, {\tt mul} delegates its work to {\tt mul1} which uses the decomposition of the first argument based on equation ({\bf \ref{cnat}}).
+When the first term represents an even number, {\tt mul1} applies the {\tt leftshiftBy} operation corresponding to $2^{x+1}zy$, otherwise it derives a similar operation from the representation $(2^{x+1}(z+1)-1)y$. \begin{code} mul :: Cat a => a -> a -> a mul x y = f (cmp x y) where f GT = mul1 y x f _ = mul1 x y

-mul1 :: Cat a => a -> a -> a mul1 x _ | e_ x = e mul1 a y | even_ a = leftshiftBy (s x) (mul1 xs y) where (x,xs) = c' a mul1 a y | odd_ a = add y (mul1 (s' a) y) \end{code} Note that when the operands are composed of large blocks of alternating {\tt 0} and {\tt 1} digits, the algorithm is quite efficient as it works (roughly) in time depending on the the number of blocks in its first argument rather than its number of digits.
-The following example illustrates a blend of arithmetic operations benefiting from complexity reductions on giant tree-represented numbers: \begin{codex} *Cats> let term1 = sub (exp2 (exp2 (t 12345))) (exp2 (t 6789)) *Cats> let term2 = add (exp2 (exp2 (t 123))) (exp2 (t 456789)) *Cats> bitsize (bitsize (mul term1 term2)) C E (C E (C E (C (C E (C E E)) (C (C E (C E (C E E))) (C (C E E) E))))) *Cats> n it 12346 \end{codex}
+mul1 :: Cat a => a -> a -> a mul1 x _ | e_ x = e mul1 x y | u_ x = y mul1 a y | even_ a = leftshiftBy (s x) (mul1 z y) where (x,z) = c' a mul1 a y | odd_ a = sub (leftshiftBy (s x) (mul1 (s z) y)) y where (x,z) = c' a \end{code} Note that when the operands are composed of large blocks of alternating {\tt 0} and {\tt 1} digits, the algorithm is quite efficient as it works (roughly) in time depending on the the number of blocks in its first argument rather than its number of digits.
+The following example illustrates a blend of arithmetic operations benefiting from complexity reductions on giant tree-represented numbers: \begin{codex} *GCat> let term1 = sub (exp2 (exp2 (t 12345))) (exp2 (t 6789)) *GCat> let term2 = add (exp2 (exp2 (t 123))) (exp2 (t 456789)) *GCat> bitsize (bitsize (mul term1 term2)) C E (C E (C E (C (C E (C E E)) (C (C E (C E (C E E))) (C (C E E) E))))) *GCat> n it 12346 \end{codex}